SELECTED BRONZES

 Size: 19 ¾ x 11 x 9 ⅛ inches

-Originally modeled in 1880
+Originally modeled 1880

 Size: 43 ⅝ x 29 1/16 x 11 ¾ inches

-Originally modeled in 1880, reduced in 1903
+Originally modeled 1880, reduced 1903

 Size: 14 ¾ x 7 ⅞x 11 ⅜ inches

 Resting on the tympanum (the horizontal panel above the double doors), The Thinker is the focal point of The Gates and subsequently has become perhaps the most well-known sculpture of all time.
-The athletic-looking figure shows a man in somber meditation yet whose muscles strain with effort – possibly to signify a powerful internal struggle.
+The athletic-looking figure is a man in somber meditation yet also one whose muscles strain with effort – possibly to signify a powerful internal struggle.
 Rodin initially referred to the figure as Dante, but it has evolved into a more symbolic representation of creativity, intellect, and perhaps above all, the act of thinking.

 Originally modeled about 1881-82